spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 When `module configuration` is defined in another [application layer](#application-layers) than [Shared](#shared), they are dedicated and accessible to that single [application layer](#application-layers) only.

 **Conventions**

-- `Module configuration`
-  - Getter methods (prefixed with `get`) need to be defined to retrieve configuration values, instead of accessing values via constants directly (this enables a more flexible extension structure, and an easier to control access tracking).
-    - Constants can also be defined to support the getter methods (example: to enable cross-module referencing via `@uses`).
-- `Environment configuration`
-  - constants need to have specification about their purpose.
-  - constants need to contain the same UPPERCASE value as the key is + properly prefixed with MODULE_NAME (see `examples` below).
+- No generic conventions.

 <details><summary markdown='span'>Conventions for Module Development and Core Module Development</summary>
+- `Module configuration`<br/>
+  - Getter methods (prefixed with `get`) need to be defined to retrieve configuration values, instead of accessing values via constants directly (this enables a more flexible extension structure, and an easier to control access tracking).<br/>
+    - Constants can also be defined to support the getter methods (example: to enable cross-module referencing via `@uses`).<br/>
+- `Environment configuration`<br/>
+  - constants need to have specification about their purpose.<br/>
+  - constants need to contain the same UPPERCASE value as the key is + properly prefixed with MODULE_NAME (see `examples` below).<br/>
 - `Module configuration` constants need to be `protected`.<br/>
 - The `module configuration` relays exclusively on `static::` to support extension.<br/>
-- `Environment configuration` constants need to be `public`.
+- `Environment configuration` constants need to be `public`.<br/>
 </details>

+**Guidelines**
+- No generic guidelines.

 <details><summary markdown='span'>Guidelines for Module Development and Core Module Development</summary>
 - `Protected` items are not recommended in `module configuration` as they tend to create backward compatibility problems on project extensions.<br/>